adelphi-ed-tech/au-courses/courses/web-programming.md

    - 3-4 points: site is easy to read and information is well organized, presentation is clear and clean
    - 5 points: code, layout, and css combine to create an ineresting effect, site has a high quality, professional feel

+_The resume is an individual project_

+### Mini-app (30 points)
+The mini app is a data driven web application.
+It is "mini" because it has a constrained, singular focus.
+Also, this application stands alone -- it does not need any networked resources.
+It goes beyond the resume project, though, in that it's _interactive_.
+Buttons, text boxes, and other form elements enable the user to alter data and the way the app functions.

+_This mini-app is an individual project_

 Books and online resources
 ========================================================================